mlmorg/backbone.canal/README.md

 ```

 The `router.go()` method acts similarly to `router.navigate()` and any options
-applicable to it may also be passed in a hash as the third argument to the
+applicable to it may also be passed in a hash as the third argument:
-`go` method:

 ``` javascript
 router.go('contact', { id: '123' }, { replace: true });